 - Tropical – Harlingen Event

 - Community Checklist

 - Today is Children’s Mental Health Awareness Day!
-Communities across Texas will Stand up and Soar in support of raising awareness for children’s mental health.
+Communities across Texas will Find Help, Find Hope in support of raising awareness for children’s mental health.
 Will you stand with us?

-- Today we’ll Stand up and Soar for children’s mental health.
+- Today we’ll be Finding Help, Finding Hope for children’s mental health.
 Wear your green shoes and join us!
-Open to all but please register here:
+Open to all but please register here: [Registration Link]

 - In support of Children’s Mental Health Awareness Week please share & change your profile picture to our Awareness Week logo: